elexive-com/elexive-calc/resources/JourneyPlanner.md

 ## Metrics & Success Indicators

-The effectiveness of the Customer Journey should be measured by:
+The effectiveness of the Journey Planner should be measured by:

 1. Journey stage engagement (which stages are most explored)
 2. Module discovery patterns (modules viewed by journey stage)